sunfishcode/ambient-authority/README.md

 a handle.

-This crate defines a function [`ambient_authority`] which returns a value of type [`AmbientAuthority`], which is an empty type used in APIs to declare that they use ambient authority.
+This crate defines a function [`ambient_authority`] which returns a value of type [`AmbientAuthority`], which is an empty type used in function signatures to declare that they use ambient authority.

-The convention for a crate to declare that its API is capability-oriented is:
+The convention for a crate to declare that its API avoids ambient authority is:
- - Re-export the [`ambient_authority`] function and [`AmbientAuthority`] type from this crate.
+ - If the crate wishes to have functions which use ambient authority, adding an [`AmbientAuthority`] argument to them, and re-exporting the [`ambient_authority`] function and `AmbientAuthority` type from this crate.

- - Add an `AmbientAuthority` argument to any function in its API which uses ambient authority.
+ - Ensure that all other `pub` functions avoid using ambient authority, including mutable static state such as static `Atomic` state, static `Cell`s or `RefCell`s, or `once_cell` or `lazy_static` state with initialization that uses ambient authority.

 The instructions for a user wishing to only use capability-oriented crates are:
- - Ensure that all immediate dependencies have a re-export of [`ambient_authority`] and [`AmbientAuthority`] from this crate, which indicates their intent to provide a capability-oriented API.
+ - Manually ensure that all immediate dependencies follow the above convention.
  - Copy the clippy/clippy.toml file into their top level source directory, add `#![deny(clippy::disallowed_method)]` to their main.rs or lib.rs, and run `cargo +nightly clippy` or equivalent.